RaumfahrerSpiffy/HiDPI.io/README.md

 ### Recovery mode (if the above method does not work)

-If you cannot boot into system, you can boot into macOS Recovery mode by pressing and holding ⌘+R untill the Apple logo appears and use the Terminal.app
+If you cannot boot into the OS, boot into macOS Recovery mode by pressing and holding ⌘+R until the Apple logo appears and use the Terminal.app

-There are two ways to close it.
+There are two ways to disable HiDPI from Recovery mode.
 It is recommended to choose the first one

 Option 1.